isotopp/isotopp.github.io/content/posts/2022-12-27-meditations-on-quitting.md

 Usually then I don't actually have to quit.
 But being able to do that, and understanding when and why helps a lot.

+On 2023-Jan-31, after almost another seven years, my second tour of Booking.com will come to an end.
+It was a different ride than the first, it was still amazing, and I met the most wonderful and amazing people.
+Still, I have been called, and the second contract is up.
+I have to move.